alexbyrnes/blogpost_your_submission_is_accepted/README.md

-Data and code behind "Your Submission is Accepted," a collaboration between Bob Lannon ([Sunlight Foundation](http://sunlightfoundation.com)) and Alex Byrnes ([Center for Responsive Politics](http://opensecrets.org))
+Data and code behind "Your Submission is Accepted," a collaboration between [Bob Lannon](https://github.com/boblannon) (Sunlight Foundation) and [Alex Byrnes](https://github.com/alexbyrnes) (Center for Responsive Politics)

-The story can be found at [The Sunlight Foundation](http://sunlightfoundation.com/blog/2014/10/14/your-submission-is-accepted-fecs-digital-gatekeeper-bars-few/) and [OpenSecrets.org](http://www.opensecrets.org/news/2014/10/your-submission-is-accepted-fecs-digital-gatekeeper-bars-few/)
+The story can be found at [The Sunlight Foundation](http://sunlightfoundation.com/blog/2014/10/14/your-submission-is-accepted-fecs-digital-gatekeeper-bars-few/) and [OpenSecrets.org](http://www.opensecrets.org/news/2014/10/your-submission-is-accepted-fecs-digital-gatekeeper-bars-few/).

 ####Background